neo4j-drivers/testkit/README.md

   * TEST_DRIVER_REPO
     Path to driver repository
   * TEST_BRANCH
     Name of testkit branch.
-When running locally this defaults to 'local'.
+When running locally, this defaults to 'local'.
   * TEST_BUILD_CACHE_ENABLED
     Set to `true` to enable build cache persistence via Docker Volumes for supported build systems.
 Only Maven is supported at the moment and it stores its data in `testkit-m2` volume.
+  * TEST_RUN_ALL_TESTS
+    Set to `true` to make sure all tests are run even if some fail.
+Testkit will still exit with a non-zero exit code if any test failed.
+  * TEST_DOCKER_USER
+    If specified, all docker containers are run as the specified user.
+Value is directly passed to docker, if present.
+See `docker run -u` for more details.

 ```console
 export TEST_DRIVER_NAME=go